 There are many other processes involved, but this also shows how much detail is needed to design and create a game that others can enjoy.

-Why considering becoming a game designer: An outlook on the games industry
+Why consider becoming a game designer: An outlook on the Games industry

 Industry trends have changed dramatically in recent years.
-With the huge presence of game consoles and PCs, independent games, casual games, social games and mobile games have become important segments and continue to grow rapidly.
+The presence of game consoles and PCs has led to the rapid growth of independent games, casual games, social games, and mobile games, making them crucial segments within the gaming industry.

 The bottom line is that games, whatever they are, need to be designed, coded, tested and marketed.
 There is room for the best talent – people with a solid and proven portfolio.